-The open access (OA) movement has focused on the removal of barriers that stand between a user and information.
-Open access (OA) literature, data, and education resources are "digital, online, free of charge, and free of most copyright and licensing restrictions" (Peter Suber).
+The open access (OA) movement focuses on the removal of barriers that stand between a user and scholarly contents.
+As Peter Suber notes, OA literature, data, and education resources are "digital, online, free of charge, and free of most copyright and licensing restrictions."

-There are a number of common myths surrounding open access that libraries and advocates have effectively debunked.
-Peter Suber's "A field guide to misunderstandings about open access" is a useful starting point for understanding the quality of OA publications, the funding model behind OA, and the relationship between copyright and OA.
+There are a number of common myths surrounding OA that scholars and libraries have effectively debunked.
+Peter Suber's "A field guide to misunderstandings about open access" is a helpful starting point for understanding the quality of OA publications, the funding model behind OA, and the relationship between copyright and OA.